IgnacioRiboldi/pands-project/README.md

 On this README you could find all the sources used to prepare my final project.

 During this final project I was able to show some knoledge of the coding we were practicing during this subject.

-At the beggining I could say it was not very difficult since we were using an data frame that we worked with in another subject (Principle of data analytics).
+At the beggining I could say it was not very difficult since we were using a data frame that we worked with in another subject (Principle of data analytics).

 Mixing some previous code and with help of different source I manage to prepare this small project.

 The first two task were ok, since we were told what to do, but when we got the freedom to perform some extras analysis I went blank, we saw many graphics that I was´t completely sure of wich one would be better for this data.
 I decided to add the presentation of the Feature Names and Classes, I felt was something important to introduce this steps before showing all the analysis since It would give a little overview of what is comming after.
 Also, I decided to add a line graphic, comparing each feature of each of the classes.